IBwWG/mathildagame-bugs/README.md

 ## Sending helpful data

-If the game crashes, or you exit via the title screen, this happens automatically.*  So don't press Alt+F4 to quit!
+If the game crashes, or you exit via the title screen, this happens automatically.*  (So don't press Alt+F4 to quit!)

 ## Non-crashing issues

-Please take a screenshot by pressing F12.
+Please take a screenshot by pressing the F12 key.
 They're saved automatically to the `screenshots` subdirectory of the game's data directory, which you can open from the Options menu on the title screen.

 ## Posting the issue